osm3rr/rock-paper-scissors-game/README.md

 # rock-paper-scissors-game
 Simple version of the traditional rock paper scissors game.
+To practice using conditionals, logical operators, and formatted printing in python.